 Over the last ten years I have sought additional training in trauma, with particular focus on working with survivors of sexual assault.
-I also have years of experience working with LGBTQ issues, chronic illness, and people living with and affected by HIV.
+I am trained in EMDR and have years of experience working with LGBTQ issues, chronic illness, and people living with and affected by HIV.

-My approach is built on a foundation of feminist perspective.
+My approach is built on a foundation of feminist, anti-oppression beliefs.
 I believe therapy is ineffective if the greater social context a person lives in is not examined critically; most of the time, doing so is empowering for all genders.

 While we are powerless to control many conditions and events that befall us, we have a capacity for resiliency that therapy can amplify by providing the right tools and support.
 My job as your therapist is to help you find the right resources, both in your community and within yourself, to help you experience the challenges of life in a way that ultimately empowers you and builds your innate resilience.

 As therapists go, I'm active and conversational.
 I'm not one to simply listen and nod.
 My style is direct and warm, and I love collaborating to help you get the results you're seeking.
 I'm curious, engaged, and enjoy exploring new ways of thinking and processing what's happening in your life.
 I'm open to feedback and delight in customizing your care.

 I'm trained in many different types of therapy, including humanistic, psychodynamic, cognitive-behavioral, family systems, narrative, and solution-focused.
 I incorporate mindfulness practices, feminist theory, somatic experiencing, Non-Violent Communication, and Gestalt, imaginal, and Hakomi techniques into my work as fits the client and topic.

 I am trained in EMDR and am working towards certification.